• Skip to main content

 Absolutely!
 In the recipe card, there is a toggle for you to scale up super easily.
 When I bake these to be sold on Dear Coco, I use the toggle to scale up to make 20 muffins at a time!

-Can I bake these muffins in cupcake cases?
+Can I bake these Banana Oatmeal Chocolate Chip Muffins in mini cupcake cases?

 Again.
 Absolutely.
 You can use both mini and standard cupcake cases to make your banana chocolate chip muffins.
 You’ll have to adjust the baking time though.
 For mini cupcakes, bake for 12-14 minutes.
 For standard cupcakes, bake for 15-20 minutes depending on your oven.